Charles “Mike” Hanson has been selected as the new Tomah Area School District superintendent.

 You have free articles remaining.

-He resigned in January after seven months on the job.
-He came to Joliet from after serving seven years as superintendent of the Hill City School District in South Dakota.
+Hanson went to Joliet after serving seven years as superintendent of the Hill City School District in South Dakota.

 Be the first to know